Two Notions of Metaphysical Modality

 Chalmers proposes an a priori, conceivability-based route to metaphysical modal knowledge that aims to answer the Kripkean Challenge.
 His Modal Rationalism deploys a 2D semantics that assumes one single modal primitive (modal monism).
 This means that, for Chalmers, logico-conceptual possibility and metaphysical possibility coincide, though we can still draw the desired distinctions by using the 2D semantic apparatus.
 Moreover, we can allegedly accommodate the Kripkean cases at the level of the secondary dimension, in such a way that they are no longer problematic for a rationalist account.
 If Chalmers is right, modal monism together with the 2D structure give us a way to neutralize the Kripkean challenge and to maintain that a priori conceivability entails metaphysical possibility.

 As I argue, the project of such an ambitious modal epistemology involves an inconsistent triad whose elements are (1) modal monism, (2) two-dimensionalism, and what I call (3) metaphysical Kripkeanism.
 I present the three theses and give reasons why only two of those can be true at a time.
 Thesis (3), metaphysical Kripkeanism, is what causes the most problems in the attempted combination.
-For while Chalmers’ Rationalism accommodates the bridge-principles and a posteriori necessities at the semantic level, those are also the cornerstones of Kripke’s modal metaphysics.
+For the bridge-principles and a posteriori necessities are the cornerstones of Kripke’s modal metaphysics.
 They hinge on an underlying metaphysics of essence, and the idea that the actual world is a source of necessity.
 On the other hand, Chalmers’ two-dimensionalism itself comes equipped with a broad modal metaphysics that hardly fits the Kripkean essentialist commitments.
 Two-dimensionalism (2) joined to modal monism (1) results in an a priori ‘conceptual’ modal metaphysics, for which modality is grounded in ideally rational concepts of possibility and necessity and ideally coherent entailment relations.
 There is only one source of necessity for Chalmers—and that is not to be found in the nature of things.
 Instead, we should look at a priori conceptual truths having to do with our understanding of the concept of necessity.

 However, there is also a positive story to be told, as three substantive stances in modal epistemology emerge from the combinations that the triad allows.
 Two of those are different versions of Kripkeanism: the Monistic Kripkean combines (3) metaphysical Kripkeanism with a version of (1) modal monism; and the 2D Kripkean combines (3) metaphysical Kripkeanism with (2) two-dimensionalism.
 Exploring those views will plausibly contribute to gain some insight into familiar interpretative tensions in Naming and Necessity.
 Finally, Pure Two-Dimensionalism drops metaphysical Kripkeanism, while keeping (2) two-dimensionalism, together with Chalmers’ version of (1) modal monism.
 Pure Two-Dimensionalism seems to best reflect Chalmers’ own view; whereas 2D Kripkeanism is probably the best compromise for a Kripkean but 2D-friendly approach to modal epistemology.
 However, it comes with a cost, as it requires abandoning modal monism and reshaping the scope of what a priori conceivability can give us access to.